EmeraldBlock/LIT-CTF-2022-writeups/misc/Trash Royale/README.md

 ![](./extract.png)

 In the extracted contents, we find `flag.mp3`, which matches with the weird warning.
-Playing it, we hear a bunch of "he"s and "ha"s.
+Playing it, we hear a bunch of "he"s and "haw"s.
 Seems like Morse code, as the hint suggested!

-Transcribing "he"s as shorts and "ha"s as longs, we get
+Transcribing "he"s as shorts and "haw"s as longs, we get
 ```
 .... ...-- .... ...-- .... ...-- .... ....- .-- - .... .-. . . -.-. .-. --- .-- -.
 ```